pharaox/carnalitas_x/README.md

 Slave traders bring two slaves for sale and you can buy one of them.
 The slaves are of faith and culture that is different from yours, and never of faith that falls under the *Slavery Crime* doctrine.
 One of the slaves has skills / traits that make him or her a better fit for a particular occupation, for the other one they are generated completely at random.

-Besides adding flavor, this event also spawns more slaves that would normally exist if the only way to create them was to enslave prisoners.
+Besides adding flavor, this event also spawns more slaves than would normally exist if the only way to create them was to enslave prisoners.
 It fires approximately every 5 years for every ruler of rank count and above.
 The AI will mostly not buy, unless it considers one of the slaves really useful according to the factors described in [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).

 #### Runaway Slave

 One of your slaves flees, taking some of your valuables with them, and a knight is chosen as a scapegoat.
 You can try to catch the slave via intrigue or martial challenges, fine or forgive the scapegoat, or do nothing, for a loss or gain of prestige or stress.

 This event is based on the *Escaped Thrall* event from FP1, but is somewhat more sophisticated as it involves a real character.
-Every year there is a chance of 10% for this event to fire for every ruler that is a slave owner.
+Every year there is a chance of 10% for this event to fire for every ruler who is a slave owner.

 #### Freedom for a Slave